 Style rules regarding dates don't apply to an understood term such as Sept.
 11 or 9/11.
 AP accepts either on first reference.

 "Deep-seated" refers to the figurative placement of something, often a belief or feeling.
-"Deep-seeded" is a common mistake.
+"Deep-seeded" is logical, but it's not the idiom.

 There is nothing wrong with adding the suffix "-able" to "defend," but "defensible" is older and more common.

 If you're tempted to spell "definitely" with an "a,” remember that it shares a root with “finite.”